-Green bird is fairly common on the Pacific coast (particularly in the ruins of Shan Fan), but it's rare anywhere else in the Wasted West.
+Green bird is fairly common on the Pacific coast (particularly in the ruins of Shan Fan), but centers of the brain which channel it's rare anywhere else in the Wasted West.
 If a syker could manage to get over to the Far East somehow, he could obtain it there too.